elamicon/zeas-site/tool-introduction/_index.md

 * **Remove these signs from the corpus:** This function permits to exclude special signs that disturb the corpus search or the raising of statistics, e.g. the rupture sign    or the place holder .
 Each writing system has its particular problems, e.g. inconsequent use of word dividers, abundant use of phrase-introducing logograms etc.

-In the folders beneath the **character picker**, a number of basic settings can be modified:
+In the folders beneath the **character picker**, a number of specific tools can be applied:

 * **Sandbox:** A helpful Unicode text field for your browser-based work proceeding.